Haselnussbomber/HaselTweaks/README.md

 - Show pets in character selection: Displays a carbuncle for Arcanist/Summoner and a fairy for Scholar next to your character.
 Position is adjustable.
   > **Note**
   > In order to apply the pet glamor settings, you must have logged in at least once.
+- Play emote in character selection: Have your character greet you with an emote!
+  > **Note**
+  > Emote settings are per character and not all emotes are supported (e.g. sitting or underwater emotes).
+What is supported, however, are alternative standing idle poses.
 - Preload territory when queued: When it puts you in queue, it will preload the territory textures in the background, just as it does as when you start teleporting.
   > **Note**
   > Since I only have SSDs, I don't really know if this works at all.